 1 year (full-time) / 3 years (part-time) / n/a (distance / e-Learning)

-The information below relates to the European and International Studies pathway of the MSc/PgDip Social Science Research Methods programme.
+The information below relates to the International Relations pathway of the MSc/PgDip Social Science Research Methods programme.

 Features of the International Relations pathway

-The European and International Studies pathway through the Social Science Research Methods MSc is suitable for two groups of people:
+The International Relations pathway through the Social Science Research Methods MSc is suitable for two groups of people:

 - Those people, especially practitioners, who want to develop their understanding of and skills in area studies research, especially from a European, International or Theoretical angle

 - Those planning to undertake a PhD on a topic pertaining to Politics or International Relations

-Description of the European & International Studies pathway
+Description of the European & International Relations pathway

 In order to have meaningful contact with research being conducted by staff in the school, students are linked to a research group.
 The Politics and International Relations pathways are closely associated with the operation of the School’s research units and centres.
 The European Governance, Public Policy and Area Studies pathway is closely involved in the activities of the EGIPP research unit.
-The European and International Studies pathway is an inter-disciplinary scheme with affiliation to all research units.
+The International Relations pathway is an inter-disciplinary scheme with affiliation to all research units.

 Students will be supervised by academic staff that have extensive experience of funded research for local and national government and voluntary sector bodies, as well as experience of research collaboration with local and national organisations and good links with local policy-makers and practitioners.
 These staff members are actively involved in disseminating research via publications in books, academic and practitioner journals and presentations to conferences.
 Several staff members have been involved in editing journals related to area studies, politics and international relations.

 For the taught component, students will be required to complete six 20-credit modules (5 core research modules and 1 pathway module).
-In all modules students have the opportunity to engage with literature and research relevant to their European and International Studies Pathway.
+In all modules students have the opportunity to engage with literature and research relevant to their International Relations Pathway.

 |Issues in International Relations||Autumn term: The module introduces students to theory, ideas and methodological debates of international relations.|